 There are many benefits of cross-training.
 First of all, it offers flexibility in the planning of a workout regimen.
 You get to include those exercises that you love the most.
 You will also have a backup plan in case you cannot perform your intended exercise for the day.

-For example, if the swimming pool is closed for maintenance, you can always go biking, running, or skiing instead.
+For example, if the swimming pool is closed for maintenance, you can always go biking on an exercise bike, running, or skiing instead.

 Cross-training also promotes a higher level of whole-body conditioning.
 Individual exercises only target specific muscles.
 For instance, running will only work the muscles of the feet, legs, and thighs.

 However, if you include kayaking in your cross-training program, you also get to work the muscles of the upper body.

 Because of this whole-body conditioning, you get to reduce your risk of injury.
 You also get to keep on exercising while resting the other muscles and allowing them to recover.